FireShredder24/dungeoneer/README.txt

 Please note that "utils.h" is a C++ header file written by me and is covered under the license(it is also necessary to compile a modified version of Dungeoneer if need be).

 =====MAP.TXT=====
 When using map.txt, the line numbers are the shortcut numbers of each town.
-(PLEASE get a modern text editor like Sublime Text or Notepad++)

 ------------------------
 Class Notes: (valid across both versions and D&D)